FHA vs Conventional Loans: Which One Actually Fits Your File?

 - Jan 6

-If you have ever been told that you should consider an FHA loan instead of a conventional loan, the advice may have been incomplete.
-In some cases, it may have been wrong altogether.
+If you've ever been told to consider an FHA loan instead of a conventional loan, that advice may have been incomplete.
+In some cases, it might have been wrong altogether.

-FHA loans are not a beginner product or a backup plan.
-They are a different structure designed to handle risk differently.
+FHA loans are not just a beginner product or a backup plan.
+They have a different structure designed to handle risk in a unique way.

 The Down Payment Myth

-Many people believe FHA is chosen because it only requires 3.5% down.
-But conventional loans can allow as little as 3% down as well.
+Many people think FHA loans are chosen solely because they require only 3.5% down.
+However, conventional loans can allow as little as 3% down as well.

-The real issue is not the percentage.
-It is how comfortable the approval is.
+The real issue isn't just the percentage.
+It's about how comfortable the approval is.

-You may technically qualify for a 3% down conventional loan, but if your credit is borderline, your debt ratios are stretched, or your savings are thin, that approval can be fragile.
-FHA often provides a more stable structure in those situations.
+You may technically qualify for a 3% down conventional loan.
+But if your credit is borderline, your debt ratios are stretched, or your savings are thin, that approval can be fragile.
+In these situations, FHA often provides a more stable structure.

 Lower credit scores